List of Sites of Special Scientific Interest in Gordon and Aberdeen

 The following is a list of Sites of Special Scientific Interest in the Gordon and Aberdeen Area of Search.
+NatureScot, the Scottish government body responsible for Sites of Special Scientific Interest (SSSIs) includes these SSSIs in the area of Aberdeenshire, the City of Aberdeen and Moray reflecting changes in local government boundaries.
 For other areas, see List of SSSIs by Area of Search.